There's an old saying that says, "The Lazy Tradesman blames his Tools."

 This Standard gives a good overall description and framework for managing patient safety risks for medical devices.

-Press the Button below to get a high-definition, printable copy of the Table.
+Press the button below to get a high-definition, printable copy of the Risk Assessment Toolbox table.